Wonder717/Engineering-Full-Stack-Apps-in-the-Cloud/README.md

 iii.
 It’s also compatible with Linux and windows OS in server environments.

 iv.
-In addition, a wide variety of programming languages are supported in Elastic Beanstalksuch as node.js,ruby,python,Java and PHP to list just a few.
+In addition, a wide variety of programming languages are supported in Elastic Beanstalk.
+These include node.js,ruby,python,Java and PHP to list just a few.

 # Getting Started